Article

 3. Review and list your skills carefully

-4. Pair it with a complementary cover letter
+4. Pair it with a cover letter

 5. Leverage LinkedIn